-In 2020 we decided to change-up our ski holiday.
+In February 2020 we decided to try driving to our ski resort and have a self-catering ski holiday instead of booking a package ski holiday with catered chalet.
 For years we’d been booking our family ski holidays with EspritSki with few exceptions.
 Why?
 They offer good prices and, most importantly, wraparound childcare.
 This gave us peace of mind while we were on the slopes and provided a great way for the kids to learn skiing.
 As the kids got older and became better skiers we felt we no longer needed the level of childcare that Esprit offered.
 That fact, coupled with our plan to ski during February half-term, a notoriously expensive time with package holiday providers, led us to try a self-drive, self-catering ski holiday with our kids this year.

 Was it worth it, did lower costs balance out the additional effort?
 Yes and no!
 Read our bumper guide to a self-drive, self-catering ski holiday with kids to find out what we did, and perhaps how we might do it differently next time.

 Driving to the French Alps

 We chose a resort in the French Alps over potentially cheaper resorts in Italy due to its relative proximity to the UK.
 As we were going in half-term we only had a week to fit in the long drive plus skiing.
 Our journey to Val Thorens looked like this:

 |1pm||Pick the kids up from school & drive to Folkestone|